 As you know, there are plenty of growers committed to farming without synthetic chemicals or GMOs who are not certified.
 You were probably among them once upon a time!
 If you trust and respect their production methods, reach out to see if they'll make some time to conduct your inspection.
 They might appreciate the opportunity to visit your farm.
 Who knows, maybe by the end they'll feel inspired to join CNG as well!
 Note the inspector should have a farming business with a name - gardeners don't qualify.

 Through a network of county extension agents, Land Grant Universities extend educational and agricultural resources to farmers.
 They qualify as inspectors, and are sometimes available to participate in CNG's inspection process.
 Find your local extension agents here.

 Instructors in sustainable agriculture are a great option to consider.
 They may be from the university, community college, or an independent consultant.
 To qualify, they must have an institutional or business affiliation named on the inspection report.

 This can be a fall-back option for members who are having trouble finding any of the above options.
 Farmer's market managers, food co-op produce buyers and leaders in the good food movement are examples of community stakeholders who care about the vitality of their local food systems and have an interest in verifying a farm's production practices.

-This is a great option for members who have already had at least one peer inspection.
+This is an option for members who have already had at least three peer inspections.
 Invite a few customers out to the farm for this opportunity to engage more deeply with where their food comes from.
 Customers may do the review all together or on separate days, but they must complete their own inspection worksheets, and all must be returned to CNG.
 Please note, first-year members may not rely on customers to conduct their inspection.